jaros1/Money-Network-W1/README.md

 Demo with complementary and alternative money.
 Implemented in ZeroFrame and AngularJS.
 Focus on privacy, encryption, max data on client and min data on server.

 The Main site is [Money-Network](https://github.com/jaros1/Money-Network).
-Money-Network-W1 is a plugin sub-site with a BitCoin wallet using [greenaddress.it](https://greenaddress.it/en/) API for BitCoin operations.
+Money-Network-W1 is a ZeroNet merger site hub with a BitCoin wallet using [greenaddress.it](https://greenaddress.it/en/) API for BitCoin operations.

 Status: Not working.
 Problems with using additional web files from GreenAddressWebFiles.
 - Many dependencies in bitcoin_util.js script.